-- BROWNED GROUND MEAT: Buying ground meats in bulk can almost always provide you with the lowest overall price.
+Browned Ground Meat: Buying ground meats in bulk can almost always provide you with the lowest overall price.
 Rather than freezing the entire package whole, grab your largest stockpot and brown the whole 5lb or larger batch at once.
-Season lightly with salt, pepper or season salt and allow it to cool after cooked.
+Season lightly with salt, pepper, or season salt and allow it to cool after cooking.
 Spoon by 2 Cup portions into quart freezer bags and freeze lying flat for easy stacking.
 These are great to grab and toss into chili, season for tacos or for enchiladas or even soups or Sloppy Joes.

-- GRILLED MEATS: Find a great deal on boneless skinless chicken breasts or thighs?
+Grilled Meats: Find a great deal on boneless skinless chicken breasts or thighs?
 Toss them into a quick marinade and grill the whole batch at once.
 Grill 5-10lbs of meat at once and portion into gallon freezer bags.
-Grab out the number of pieces you want for a salad, sandwich, pasta dish or taco and simply thaw in microwave and then reheat as desired.
-Time saving and a great healthy option that will give you a quick and easy healthy protein to go with any starch or vegetable you have on hand.
-Steaks, Pork Chops, Turkey breasts and ground meat patties can all also be grilled in advance easily.
+Grab out the number of pieces you want for a salad, sandwich, pasta dish, or taco and simply thaw in the microwave and then reheat as desired.
+Time-saving and a great healthy option that will give you a quick and easy healthy protein to go with any starch or vegetable you have on hand.
+Steaks, Pork Chops, Turkey breasts, and ground meat patties can all also be grilled in advance easily.

-- BOILED BONE IN CHICKEN: If you prefer the extra flavor of having bone in chicken on the grill but are always afraid of the meat being fully cooked, pre-boiling the meat and storing in the freezer until ready to grill is a great way to go.
-Lightly season the water with salt, pepper, garlic and onion and boil in large batches.
+Boiled Bone-In Chicken: If you prefer the extra flavor of having bone-in chicken on the grill but are always afraid of the meat being fully cooked, pre-boiling the meat and storing it in the freezer until ready to grill is a great way to go.
+Lightly season the water with salt, pepper, garlic, and onion and boil in large batches.
 Allow to cool then store in gallon freezer bags and pull out as desired only 1-2 pieces or the entire package.
-These are great to thaw overnight in the refrigerator, coat with BBQ sauce and toss on the grill for a few minutes to go along a quick potato dish and favorite veggie.
+These are great to thaw overnight in the refrigerator, coat with BBQ sauce, and toss on the grill for a few minutes to go along a quick potato dish and favorite veggie.

 Don’t forget to check out the rest of our 30 Days of Freezer Cooking series!